MondoHomo

 MondoHomo Dirty South is an alternative queer music & arts festival that debuted in Atlanta in June 2007, during the first U.S. Social Forum.
-The first MondoHomo was created by Kiki Carr and Nikki Chotas, and inspired by Olympia, Washington's Homo-a-Gogo Festival.
+MondoHomo was the love child of Kiki Carr, Ria Pell and Nikki Chotas, and was inspired by Olympia, Washington's Homo-a-Gogo Festival.

 MondoHomo Dirty South 2008 took place over Memorial Day weekend in Atlanta.
-It is the biggest showcase of HomoHop in the South, and one of the significant showcases in the U.S., along with Oakland's PeaceOut festival.
+It was the biggest showcase of HomoHop in the South, and one of the significant showcases in the U.S., along with Oakland's PeaceOut festival.

-In addition to HomoHop, MondoHomo features queer punk, rock, DJs, spoken word, drag, burlesque, games and workshops.
-MondoHomo is dedicated to queer radical politics in the South, and towards that end, emphasizes DIY politics and culture.
+In addition to HomoHop, MondoHomo featured 5 days of radical queer punk, rock, DJs, spoken word, drag, burlesque, visual art, games and workshops.
+MondoHomo foregrounded queer radical politics in the South, and embodied DIY politics and culture.

+The last MondoHomo festival took place in 2012.